 A new year beautifully symbolizes a new chapter opening in the book that is your life.
 But while so many people like you aspire to achieve ambitious goals, only 12% of you will ever experience the taste of victory.
 Sound bad?
-It is.
-156 million people (that’s 156,000,000) will probably give up on their resolution before you can say “confetti.”
-Keep on reading to learn why New Year’s resolutions fail (and how to succeed).

 Note: Since losing weight is the most common New Year’s resolution, I chose to focus on weight loss (but these principles can be applied to just about any goal you think of — make it work for you!).

-1. You’re treating a marathon like a sprint.
+1. You’re Treating a Marathon Like a Sprint

 Slow and steady habit change might not be sexy, but it’s a lot more effective than the “I want it ALL and I want it NOW!” mentality.
 Small changes stick better because they aren’t intimidating (if you do it right, you’ll barely even notice them!).

 If you have a lot of bad habits today, the last thing you need to do is remodel your entire life overnight.
 Want to lose weight?
 Stop it with the crash diets and excessive exercise plans.
-Instead of following a super restrictive plan that bans anything fun, add one positive habit per week.
-For example, you could start with something easy like drinking more water during your first week.
-The following week, you could move on to eating 3 fruits and veggies every day.
-And the next week, you could aim to eat a fistful of protein at every meal.

-2. You put the cart before the horse.
+2. You Put the Cart Before the Horse

 “Supplementing” a crappy diet is stupid, so don’t even think about it.
 Focus on the actions that produce the overwhelming amount of results.
 If it’s not important, don’t worry about it.

-3. You don’t believe in yourself.
+3. You Don’t Believe in Yourself

 A failure to act can cripple you before you leave the starting line.
 If you’ve tried (and failed) to set a New Year’s resolution (or several) in the past, I know it might be hard to believe in yourself.
-Doubt is a nagging voice in your head that will resist personal growth with every ounce of its being.
-The only way to defeat doubt is to believe in yourself.
-Who cares if you’ve failed a time or two?
-This year, you can try again (but better this time).

-The best self-help book in the world can’t save you if you fail to take action.
 Yes, seek inspiration and knowledge, but only as much as you can realistically apply to your life.
 If you can put just one thing you learn from every book or article you read into practice, you’ll be on the fast track to success.

-5. You’re in too much of a hurry.
+5. You’re in Too Much of A Hurry

 If it was quick-and-easy, everybody would do it, so it’s in your best interest to exercise your patience muscles.